Committees

 The legislative liaison's tasks include ongoing dialogue with ACFLS regarding pending legislation, monitoring significant pending litigation, and keeping fellows informed, and polling our membership to determine if the chapter wishes to propose legislation or take positions regarding significant pending litigation.

-Membership Development: Chair, Tanya Prioste
+Membership: Chair, Tanya Prioste

-The membership development committee oversees new member recruitment with special attention to increasing the geographic diversity of members and other factors; oversees new member announcements and implements the "buddy system" and overall mentorship to new fellows; and increases chapter participation in our activities.
+The membership development committee oversees new member recruitment with special attention to increasing the geographic diversity of members and other factors, oversees new member announcements and implements the "buddy system" and overall mentorship to new fellows, and increases chapter participation in our activities.

 Mentoring: Co-Chairs, Gretchen Rubel and Jennifer Crum